ewoks-kit/ewoksorange/doc/writing_orange_widgets.rst

 `Orange <https://orangedatamining.com/>`_ widgets can be written and associated to the Ewoks tasks provided by an Ewoks project.

 For this, the Ewoks project needs to be setup as an *Orange Add-on* project.
-A template project can be found `here <https://gitlab.esrf.fr/workflow/ewoksapps/ewoksorangetemplate/>`_.

-Further documentation can be found `here <https://ewoksorangetemplate.readthedocs.io/>`_.
+A template project can be found `here <https://gitlab.esrf.fr/workflow/ewoksapps/ewoksorangetemplate/>`_ with additional documentation `here <https://ewoksorangetemplate.readthedocs.io/>`_.

 You can also draw inspiration from the existing Ewoks projects that provide Orange bindings: